 My main subject lately has been helping individuals and organizations focus on how to move across the gap between potential and performance .
 As I said, potential is great, but it does not equal results.
 When looking for sales success, you have to manage your potential.

 Sales and marketing, when they are not working, are the most frustrating part of being a business owner or a manager.
 We need to hit our sales performance goals or we cannot continue to stay in business.
+Therefore, sales team motivation and working with your employees to ensure they are performing is key to the future of your company.

 I have spent the last 2 years obsessed with potential.
 I have surveyed over 500 people about how they feel about their own potential and the results they have achieved in their careers.
 Additionally I have interviewed hundreds of successful people about how they have achieved so much.
 The information I have learned is amazing, and when I share this with sales team, or other groups, in an interactive discussion….
 It is like hitting a “reset button” for many.

-Motivate Your Sales Team
+Sales Team Motivation

 I believe the best companies know how to motivate your sales team.
 Those of you who are crushing it with new business development have a way to get their sales departments and each team member fired up to make sales calls and to hit their sales targets.

 Team building is part of the story, but it is also about empowering each person to create their own path across the gap.
+This is where sales team motivation comes into play.

 I call my program “The Paradox of Potential” because of how excited we get about potential.
 But let’s face it, Potential is false hope for too many people.